sinusgamma/probabilistic_wavenet_fx/data_preparation.md

 The tick_resampler function can produce shifted bars, and this way we can generate augmented time series, but our dataset will consist of only the unshifted regular 5 minute bars.

+The histrogram of the features, the bar_spearman is worth a glance.

 ![Feature Histograms](https://raw.githubusercontent.com/sinusgamma/probabilistic_wavenet_fx/master/bar_feature_hist.jpg)

+## news_transformer.ipynb

+We clear the economic news data in this notebook.
+The original database has 499 GBP, EUR, JPY or USD related event.
+We keep only the high impact events.

+Most of the features have numerical subfeatures like 'actual', 'consensus', 'previous'.
+Other events don't have numeric data only the time of the event.
+We group these other events without numeric subfeatures and handle them as 'speech' or 'Event'.

+There are very rare events, we group them to the 'Event' as well.

+After that we have to fill the NaN values.

+We create new economic news features: change and surprise.

+From the EUR economic events we keep only events of the whole region, Germany and France.

+After these transformations we have 76 economic event types.

+## data_merger.ipynb

+The forex data is sampled at every 5 minutes, but the news data isn't so frequent.
+We merge these datasets in this notebook.

+First we process the news data again, and generate one-hot-encoded features from the datasets.
+* event_exist: shows if there is any event at the timestep
+* even_cur: shows if any of the currencies has any event at the timestep (far fewer columns than event_exist)
+* actual_ohe: last actual data of the event
+* previous_ohe: last previous data of the event
+* change_ohe: last change of the event
+* surprise_ohe: last change rate of the event
+* after_counter_ohe: 1.0 when the event happens, and decreases for a predefined steps till it will reach 0.0.
+After that it is 0.0.
+This is a kind of memory, showing the network how far are the step from the last occurence of the event.
+* time features

+## wavenet_fx_final.ipynb

+Last data preprocessing for the specific task in the notebook.
+Building Tensorflow Dataset API pipelins.
+This notebook containes the code of the model building and evaulation as well.

+We create a new feature: mean_log_r - the log return of the subsequent bar means.
+Bar means are more stable than OHCL features, so we will forecast the change of the bar means.

+We divide the training (2016-2018) and validation (2019) set.
+Scale, standard....